Skip to main content

 Why Accountants Consider Life Insurance

-Accountants understand numbers better than most, and the numbers on what happens to a family financially without adequate cover can be sobering.
-The long hours during tax season, sedentary lifestyle, and stress of compliance deadlines are all factors worth considering.
+Accountants understand numbers better than most, and the numbers on what a family would face financially without enough cover can be sobering.
+The cover side is usually the easy part: as an office-based professional you are well placed for competitive premiums.
+The long hours during tax season, the sedentary days, and the stress of compliance deadlines are all worth keeping in mind.

 Workplace Risks for Accountants